 The city’s culinary renaissance

-Of course, Charleston was already well poised to create a culinary stir on the basis of its singular mix of geography, terroir and traditions.
+Of course, Charleston was already well poised to create a culinary stir on the basis of its singular mix of geography, terroir, and traditions.

 “Charleston is surrounded by fertile fields, vibrant forests, and thriving estuaries that serve as fish and shellfish incubators as well as by a massively stocked ocean,” explains Eve Felder, an executive chef and Charleston native, who is managing director of the Singapore campus of the Culinary Institute of America.

-“In addition to the abundance of ingredients, the city’s food heritage also derives from the varied cultural influences of its citizens: people of African descent, the French Huguenots and the English aristocracy,” she says.
+“In addition to the abundance of ingredients, the city’s food heritage also derives from the varied cultural influences of its citizens: people of African descent, the French Huguenots, and the English aristocracy,” she says.

-Many dishes reflect Charleston’s Lowcountry history and coastal location, too.
+any dishes reflect Charleston’s Lowcountry history and coastal location, too.
 “This unique cuisine is based on the abundance of products brought by African slaves (such as okra, eggplant, sesame and their knowledge of rice cultivation), and the indigenous foods of the region (e.g. creek shrimp, blue crabs, wild tuna, flounder and bass; marsh hens, wild ducks, geese, turkey, quail, and deer; and scuppernong grapes and wild mushrooms),” says Felder.
 Some of the region’s best vegetables are grown in nearby barrier islands like Wadmalaw and Edisto, she adds.

 The roots of Southern cooking run deep in Charleston, says Perkins of Eater Charleston.
-She notes that the 1984 opening of a Johnson & Wales campus in the city (offering programs in food service, hospitality and travel tourism) also inspired a cadre of talented and committed culinary professionals.
+She notes that the 1984 opening of a Johnson & Wales campus in the city (offering programs in food service, hospitality, and travel tourism) also inspired a cadre of talented and committed culinary professionals.
 Although the campus was consolidated with the one in Charlotte, North Carolina some twenty years later, many graduates remained here and in other parts of the South, reinterpreting the fried chicken and pickled vegetable recipes handed down generations ago.

-Lead with your nose
+Tips for Tasting Charleston: Lead with your nose